-Arizona lawmakers are one step closer to a ban on the use of handheld devices by drivers under the age of 18 or those with a learner’s permit.
+Arizona lawmakers take a big step toward banning **handheld devices** for drivers under 18 or with a learner’s permit.

 This week the Arizona Senate Committee on Public Safety and Human Services voted unanimously to make it illegal for motorists less than 18 years of age to text or use a cellphone while driving.
 The full ban will last for the first six months after they receive their learner’s permit.